nflath/hungry-delete/README.md

 Commentary:

-This projects contains all the necessary functions and macros, taken from cc-mode, to implement hungry deletion without relying on cc-mode.
-This allows it to be used more easily in all modes, as it is now a minor mode in it's own right.  global-hungry-delete-mode will turn on hungry-delete-mode in all buffers.
+This project contains all the necessary functions and macros, taken from cc-mode, to implement hungry deletion without relying on cc-mode.
+This allows it to be used more easily in all modes, as it is now a minor mode in its own right. global-hungry-delete-mode will turn on hungry-delete-mode in all buffers.

 To use this mode, just put the following in your .emacs file: